dmnkfr/dmnkfr.github.io/content/publications.md

 ---

 ### Journal Publications
 1. __Freunberger, D.__, Bylund, E., & Abrahamsson, N. (in press).
 Is it time to reconsider the ‘gold standard’ paradigm in ERP studies on grammatical processing in a second language?
 A critical assessment based on qualitative individual differences.
-To appear _Applied Linguistics_.
+To appear in _Applied Linguistics_.

 2. __Freunberger, D.__, & Roehm, D. (2017).
 The costs of being certain: Brain potential evidence for linguistic pre-activation in sentence processing. _Psychophysiology, 54,_ 824–832.